virtualsecureplatform/TFHEpp/docs/GL.md

 or roughly 27--30 seconds when multiplied across 512 slices.
 This is a component projection, not a measured full switch.

+Within each radix-4 HMux stage, symmetric DD decomposition is hoisted across the four X automorphisms.
+The two source components are decomposed and transformed once; exact signed coefficient permutations become NTT-spectrum permutations.
+This reduces the stage's input forward transforms from 64 to 16 without changing its two-prime CRT bound.
+On the development host, 128 warm complete stages take about 2.1 seconds instead of 2.34 seconds with unhoisted transforms.

 HMux X automorphisms act directly on the `(I,X,W)` base polynomial.
 The former generic route lifted one base polynomial into two 448 MiB full GL temporaries per automorphism at n512; the direct coefficient permutation is checked